Skip To Main Content

 Football, Men's Track & Field

-One of the most accomplished sprinters ever for the Union College men's track & field team, Sean Washington overcame adversity to race into the record books on the track and also was a key contributor to the Union football team from 2000-04.
+One of the most accomplished sprinters ever for the Union College men’s track & field team, Sean Washington overcame adversity to race into the record books on the track and serve as a key contributor to the Union football team from 2000-04.

-On the gridiron, Washington worked his way back from injury to become one of the team's leading receivers and kick returners, and earned first team All-UCAA recognition as a senior tailback in 2003.
+On the gridiron, Washington worked his way back from a potentially career-ending injury to become one of the team’s leading receivers and kick returners during his time on campus, and capped his career by earning All-UCAA first-team recognition as a senior tailback.

 Washington earned department honors in all three full seasons of competition at Union, winning the William B. Jaffe ’26 Athletic Award, the William A. Pike ’60 Award and the Harold R. Moore Male Sophomore Athletic Prize.